Overall, the automaker sold 100,000 units, reaching 103,587 vehicles for 2018.

 The customers of Universal Limousine Distributors in Wayne, N.J., tend to be larger companies and to buy vehicles rather than lease, says President Toni Trabb.

-She said that 75% of her limousine customers buy their cars and 90% of her sedan customers buy.
+She says 75% of her limousine customers buy their cars and 90% of her sedan customers buy.

-By contrast, the customers of Lakeview Custom Coach in Oaklyn, N.J. tend to be smaller operators, Seventy-five percent of that company’s limousine customers lease, rather than buy, says President Peter Corelli.
+By contrast, the customers of Lakeview Custom Coach in Oaklyn, N.J. tend to be smaller operators.
+About 75% of that company’s limousine customers lease, rather than buy, Corelli says.

 Track revenue lost to farm-out and don’t let your ego or fads dictate what you buy